johnh865/AFR_Bylaws/Bylaws.md

 4.1 Proposals
 ----------------------------
-Proposals & Resolutions can be made to direct activites of the USA4R and the USA4R staff.
+Proposals & Resolutions can be made to direct activities of the USA4R and the USA4R staff.
 Delegates may directly vote on meeting proposals.
 Non-members may vote in meetings if allowed by a 90% rating vote of delegates.